fossi-foundation/wishbone/src/b3/source/03_classic.rst

 ````````````````

 The WISHBONE interface can be modified with user defined signals.
 This
-is done with a tech- nique known as tagging.
+is done with a technique known as tagging.
 Tags are a well known
 concept in the microcomputer bus industry.
 They allow user defined
 information to be associated with an address, a data word or a bus
 cycle.
 All tag signals must conform to set of guidelines known as TAG